zscr/RaDeCC_Reader/Instructions.md

 **The first time the RaDeCC Reader GUI is used all fields must be filled out manually.
 Entries can however be saved before running the program and reloaded for later runs of the program.**

-**It is advised to run the program with the data in Raw_Data_Example first in order to check that the program itself is functioning properly.
+**It is advised to run the program with the data in the *Example_Data* Folder first in order to check that the program itself is functioning properly.
 See 'Example Data Input:' comments throughout instructions**

 1. Complete Panel 1 entry fields:

-	- *Input directory* : The folder which contains the read files and logsheet that the user want to input to the RaDeCC Reader.
+	- *Input directory* : The folder which contains the read files and logsheet that the user wants to input to the RaDeCC Reader.

-		**Example Data Input**: The *'Example_Data'* Folder
+		**Example Data Input**: The *Example_Data* Folder

 	- *Output directory* : The folder in which the RaDeCC Reader will place its output folder of calculation results.